BU-AdS/2p1D-Schwinger/README.md

 # (2+1)D-Schwinger Model

-C++ code for a 2D Schwinger Model, with the option to add a 3rd dimension for the gauge field with open boundary conditions.
+C++ code for a 2D Schwinger Model, with the option to add a 3rd dimension for the gauge field with open boundary conditions and unit valued links in the extra dimension.
 Fermions are restricted to the central slice.

-## Features and Usage
+## Features

 The code is 'built for comfort, not for speed'.
 No attempts have been made to optimise the code for performance.
 Each fermion action (and each instance in